samuelohterion/AlgebraWithSTL/docs/README.md

 ```
 #### algebra usage

-This is too much to show here again.
-Watch the demo and everything will be clear!
-But 2 short examples (not in the demo):
+Note:
 ^ works as outer product
 | works as inner product like in
 Vector times Vector,
 Matrix times Vector,
 Vector times Matrix,
 Matrix times Matrix.
-Here Vector times Vector is the scalar product
+Vector times Vector is the scalar product

+This is too much to show here again.
+Watch the demo and everything will be clear!
+But 2 short examples (not in the demo):

 ```
 #include "algebra.cpp"

+using namespace alg;
+//@some typedefs for std::vector< T >
 // just for abbr.
 // vector
 // template < typename T > using